Whatsapp: +39 3770914555

 Beatrice and emotional detachment

 This elegant expression means “It doesn’t concern me” or “It doesn’t affect me at all.”
-Dante uses it in Canto II of the Inferno, where Beatrice tells Virgil: “Your misery does not touch me” – because she is protected by divine grace.
+Dante uses it in Canto II of the Inferno, where Beatrice tells Virgil that human suffering does not touch her, protected by divine grace.

 Today, non mi tange is used to express emotional detachment or indifference.